Lemoncode/react-hooks-by-example/08-pure-component/Readme.md

 When we used class components we could make use of PureComponents, this components will just make a shallow compare of the props and only render if there were changes.
-Is there a way to do this using hoooks?
+Is there a way to do this using hooks?
 Yes, using _React.memo_

 # Steps

-- We will take as starting point sample _00 boilerplate_ copy the conent of the project to a fresh folder an execute _npm install_.
+- We will take as starting point sample _00 boilerplate_ copy the content of the project to a fresh folder an execute _npm install_.

 ```bash